Meet The Faculty

 - Exceptional EMR with enhanced computer access, including clinical access from home and on mobile devices

 - A consistently updated fellow website with quick navigation to schedules and more

 - Web-based evaluations of faculty, rotations, residents, and students

 - Competency-based training

 Advisers and mentors

-You are assigned a dedicated faculty adviser who can provide comprehensive educational advice and personal support.
-You meet with your adviser periodically throughout the program to review your progress and career goals, and ensure that your educational needs are being met.
-Also, your adviser may serve as a contact point for introducing you and your family to Rochester, Minnesota, and the Mayo Clinic system.
+You are assigned two dedicated faculty advisers who can provide comprehensive educational advice and personal support.
+You meet with your advisers periodically throughout the program to review your progress and career goals, and ensure that your educational needs are being met.
+Also, your advisers may serve as a contact point for introducing you and your family to Rochester, Minnesota, and the Mayo Clinic system.